 View Profile Page

-Arnaud Kurze is Assistant Professor of Justice Studies at Montclair State University.
+Arnaud Kurze is Associate Professor of Justice Studies at Montclair State University.
 His scholarly work on transitional justice in the post-Arab Spring world focuses particularly on youth activism, art and collective memory.

 Transitional Justice, Social Movements and Human Rights